Source: Philadelphia Considering Dropping Vaccine Mandate For Indoor Dining During Wednesday's COVID-19 Briefing

 PHILADELPHIA (CBS) — A new phase in the COVID-19 response in the City of Brotherly Love.
 Philadelphia officials are expected to make a major announcement about the city’s restrictions Wednesday.

 COVID-19 cases have been dropping in the city.
-A source tells Eyewitness News city officials are considering big changes that include lifting the vaccine mandate to eat inside restaurants.READ MORE: Friends, Colleagues Mourn Death Of 'Amazing' Friend Roger B. Segal Who Was Found Stabbed To Death In South Philadelphia Wawa Parking Lot
+A source tells Eyewitness News city officials are considering big changes that include lifting the vaccine mandate to eat inside restaurants.READ MORE: Police: 12-Year-Old Girl Shot While Walking To Grocery Store In Feltonville

 Some businesses say that mandate has been hurting its bottom lines.